 Tai-otoshi (“body drop”) is a simple throw with an easy setup, making it an excellent counterattack.
 For this reason, all jūdō players are required to learn this technique.
-Tall people, who may have trouble executing hip throws (e.g., ō-goshi, seoi-nage; harai-goshi) can perform tai-otoshi in its place will no issues.
+Tall people, who may have trouble executing hip throws (e.g., ō-goshi, seoi-nage; harai-goshi) should substitute tai-otoshi in place of those techniques.

 Like all throws, tai-otoshi is simple if you do everything by the numbers.